sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 ![image of confusion matrix](https://github.com/ereekaj/Final_Project/blob/main/Images/Confustion_matrix.png)

+## Further Analysis
+While exploring the data and beginning to put together our visualizations, we were suprised to find that Professional Services accounted for a large amount of the loans granted in Denver.
+Our analysis showed the following:

+* Professional services account for 39.92% of the PPP loans

+* Nationwide: 10% of all PPP loans were for professional services firms

+* Denver area: 17% of all PPP loans were for professional services firms

+* Employment agencies accounted for 35.45% of professional services loans

+* Law firms accounted for 34.87% professional services loans

+* Average PPP loan of entire dataset: $139,597

+* Average PPP loan of professional  services: $234,831

+* Average PPP loan  of employment agencies: $1,340,443

+* Average PPP loan of law firms: $198,223

 ### Results
 **Question:** Can business data and PPP loan data reasonably predict whether a loan will be paid in full or not?